 Other highly-rated English language colleges in the city include Everest Language School, Atlas Language School, Your English, the International School of English, Englishour, Delfin, Apollo, ULearn, Horner School of English, Arena School of English and the Central School of English.
 But this list isn’t exhaustive, there are many more institutions to choose from.

 If you want to study in Dublin in order to earn a degree, most universities also offer ‘pre-sessional’ English language programmes.
 These are designed to help international students improve their English before they start on a degree course.
 Maynooth University, TU Dublin, DCU and UCD all have one.

 Dublin’s universities aren’t the only prestigious educational institutions in the capital.
 The city is also home to a number of colleges with long histories and international reputations.
-Amongst them are the Royal College of Surgeons (RCSI) with its enviable location on beautiful Stephen’s Green; the country’s oldest art college, NCAD, located in the inner city area known as ‘The Liberties’; and many more: Church of Ireland College of Education (CICE) The Church of Ireland College of Education trains primary school teachers, particularly for schools under Church of Ireland, Me
+Among them is the Royal College of Surgeons with its enviable location on beautiful Stephen’s Green, as well as the country’s oldest art college NCAD.
+If you plan to study in Dublin, here’s an introduction to the city’s state-funded colleges.

 Just under 120,000 students attend Dublin’s four universities.
 Trinity College, which is the oldest, is right in the heart of the city and is also home to famous attractions like the Book of Kells.
 The other three have campuses scattered throughout the city suburbs.
 There is also another university based just outside of Dublin in the town of Maynooth – it’s about 25km away from the city centre.
 Each of these universities has its own particular strengths and between them they offer courses in everything from astrophysics to zoology.
 Although medicine, science, busin